evader1337/opentracing-blog/article/post.md

 </dependency>
 ```

 This needs to be done for all microservices.
 At the time of writing this blog the latest version of KumuluzEE OpenTracing was 1.0.0.
+You don't need to add the version manually because the version is defined in the root pom as a variable and will be used automatically.
 Just by adding this dependency, tracing is automatically enabled on all JAX-RS incoming requests.
 To see how this looks inside Jaeger GUI, simply visit the master endpoint in your browser:
 `http://localhost:8080/v1/master`.
 After the page loads, we can see if any traces were added to Jaeger.